ONSdigital/sml-python-small/docs/thousand_pounds.md

 Note:

-* Although *predicted* and *auxiliary* are both optional, at least one has to be provided for the calculation, else a method error is produced
+* Although *predictive* and *auxiliary* are both optional, at least one has to be provided for the calculation, else a method error is produced
 * The principal_identifier is unused directly by the method and is passed-through as-is into the output dataset.
 This attribute is provided to allow a user context to be provided as required.
-For example, it could contain an RU-Reference, an IDBR period and a question code ('19900001234-202207-q500'), a unique system generated ID ('cfacf706-36a5-4acb-935f-67e7b07c0470'), just the principal question code ('q150'), etc. It is a text/string field and no parsing or validation is undertaken by the method.
+For example, it could contain a contributor reference, an IDBR period and a question code ('19900001234-202207-q500'), a unique system generated ID ('cfacf706-36a5-4acb-935f-67e7b07c0470'), just the principal question code ('q150'), etc. It is a text/string field and no parsing or validation is undertaken by the method.
 * If no target_variables are provided only the principal_variable may be adjusted

 Calculation
 -----------

 A ratio is determined by the ratio of the latest returned principal value and the corresponding previous period value.
-The $comparisonValue$ is determined by either the predicted variable (if provided) or the the auxiliary (if the predicted is not available and an appropriate auxiliary variable exists).
+The $comparisonValue$ is determined by either the predictive variable (if provided) or the the auxiliary (if the predictive is not available and an appropriate auxiliary variable exists).

 The resulting ratio is compared against an upper and lower limit.